cdapio/cdap/cdap-docs/developer-guide/source/getstarted.rst

 This example demonstrates use of each of the CDAP elements: Streams, Flows, Flowlets, Datasets, Queries, Procedures, MapReduce Jobs, Workflows, and Custom Services in a single Application.

- - The PurchaseFlow receives Events from a stream, each describing an purchase by a given customer.
-   ("John bought 5 apples for $2"), processes and stores them it in a ``purchases`` dataset.
+ - The PurchaseFlow receives Events from a stream, each describing a purchase by a given customer ("John bought 5 apples for $2"), processes and stores them it in a ``purchases`` dataset.
  - A Mapreduce Job reads the ``purchase`` dataset, compiles the purchases of each customer into a purchase history, and stores them in a ``history`` dataset.